 How To Make Creamy Pan-Seared Chicken Breast

-- Pan-Sear the Chicken Breast: Pan-sear the chicken breast in a cast-iron skillet with butter until golden brown and cooked through.
+- Sear the skillet chicken breast: Pan-sear the boneless skinless chicken breasts over medium-high heat in a cast-iron skillet with butter until the sides are golden brown and cooked through.
 Set aside.

-- Saute the Veggies: Keeping the browned bits from the chicken in the skillet, saute the mushrooms.
+- Sauté the veggies: Keep the browned bits from the chicken in the skillet, and sauté the mushrooms with them.
 Add the spinach and cook it down.

-- Return the Chicken to the Pan: Add the chicken back into the skillet.
-Pour in the heavy whipping cream, followed by the parmesan.
-Season with garlic salt to taste.
+- Return the chicken: Pour in the heavy cream, followed by the Parmesan cheese and stir.
+Season the mixture with garlic salt to taste.
+Add the seared chicken breast back into the skillet.

-- Bring to a Simmer: Bring the mixture to a simmer and immediately remove from heat to prevent burning.
+- Simmer: Bring the pan sauce to a simmer, then immediately remove from heat to prevent burning.
 Enjoy!

-- Don’t flip the chicken more than once.
-Resist the urge to flip the chicken numerous times while searing.
-It won’t get that essential crispy crust.
+- Flip the chicken once: Resist the urge to flip the chicken numerous times while searing.
+Doing so prevents it from achieving that essential crispy crust.

-- The sauce will thicken as it rests.
-If you’re concerned that the sauce looks too thin, give it a couple of minutes to rest and thicken up.
-If it’s still not thick enough, add a bit of cornstarch.
+Hot tip: If you’re concerned that the sauce looks too thin, give it a couple of minutes to rest and thicken up.
+The sauce will thicken as it rests.
+If it’s still not thick enough, make a cornstarch slurry (cornstarch and cold water), then add it into the pan.

 Storing Creamy Pan-Seared Chicken Breast

-- Refrigerator: Store leftovers in an airtight container in the fridge.
-They should keep for up to a week.
+- Refrigerator: Store leftovers in an airtight container in the fridge for up to a week.

-- Instant Pot Chicken With Mushrooms – Italian style chicken breast
+- Instant Pot Chicken With Mushrooms – Italian-style chicken

 - One-Pan Roasted Chicken & Potatoes – Classic chicken and potatoes

-- The Perfect 5 Minute Grilled Chicken – Easiest grilled chicken ever
+- The Perfect 5 Minute Grilled Chicken – The easiest grilled chicken thighs

 Recipe